 Property damage liability coverage

 Using the same scenario above, supposed that the car got wrecked and needs to be repaired.
-For any kinds of repairs needed, your liability coverage for property damage will pay for them.
+For any kind of repairs needed, your liability coverage for property damage will pay for them.
 For example, the car repairs amounted to 5,000 dollars.
 Your liability insurance will pay for that same amount.

 Does my liability insurance have to pay for all the other party’s expenses?